adolgert/CTDE.jl/doc/source/programming.rst

         modified
     end

 In general, the intensity can depend on any state since it last fired or the start of the simulation.
 In practice, an intensity will examine the state to create parameters for the distribution.
+The `WrappedDistribution` is a good example of the interface distributions support.

 Transition Distributions
 --------------------------